trusty-turtle/SoundFXPlayer/README.md

+(not ready)

 # SoundFXPlayer
 A Simple and Reliable Low-Latency "Fire-and-Forget" Sound Effect Player for Swift/SwiftUI projects

-The SoundFXPlayer object acts as a singleton.
+SoundFXPlayer is designed to be used as a singleton via SoundFXPlayer.shared, but...

-It must be intialized with a configuration *before* you attempt to access the shared instance (SoundFXPlayer.shared) or you will get a fatalError().
+The SoundFXPlayer must be intialized with a configuration *before* you attempt to access the shared instance (SoundFXPlayer.shared) or you will get a fatalError().

 Not intended for very long sound files -- sounds are always resident in memory, so keep an eye on memory if using large sound files.

+Sounds are cut off when new sounds are played.

 # Usage